BigBadJock/SodukuSolver/README.md

+# SodukuSolver
-# SodukuSolverA Soduku solver written in C#Currently only the solver engine is written, with unit tests. **There is no UI yet.**
+A Soduku solver written in C#

+A basic UI has been created in WPF